Configuration

 If you define the same variable in both places, the entry in the command-line will overwrite the entry in the configuration file.

-The first part of the dirigent.toml file apply to every dirigent scan that is run.
-The second part is then separated into the different possible scans.
-To make the overview a bit simpler, the settings, that apply to every dirigent scan can be separated into 3 sections:
+The first part of the dirigent.toml file applies to every dirigent calibration that is run.
+The second part is then separated into the different possible calibrations.
+To make the overview a bit simpler, the settings, that apply to every dirigent calibration can be separated into 3 sections:

 Global settings